Paroedura maingoka: Description

 This is a moderately-sized species, with mature individuals having a snout–vent length of 47 to 71 mm, while the tail measures approximately 50 mm.
 The head is wider than the neck, comparable to the torso in width, with a short and steep snout.
-The canthal ridges are prominent, with a slight depression inbetween, and the ear opening is a vertical slit.
+The canthal ridges are prominent, with a slight depression in between, and the ear opening is a vertical slit.
 The rectangular rostral scale is wider than it is tall, and makes no contact with the nostrils.
 Enlarged tuberculate scales are arranged in longitudinal rows on the dorsal surface, with smaller tubercles and flat scales separating them.
 The ventral scales are flat, with those on the limbs slightly larger than on the belly.
 Each digit ends with a widened toe pad and a downward-curving claw.

 The upper side is primarily tannish brown, with a distinct white stripe running down the spine interrupted by dark crosslines.
 White crossbands with dark borders are present on the torso, while the tail has alternating black and white bands.
 An additional white crossband is located on the back of the head, and a short white stripe extends from each eye to the lip.
 The upper surfaces of the limbs are dark brown with white tubercles.
 The underside is mostly light.

 Patterning is variable within the species, with the crossbands being more distinct in some individuals while in others they are almost totally obscured, and tails which have been regenerated may have a variegated instead of banded pattern.
 Smaller individuals have been noted to be brighter colored and show greater contrast between the dark and light areas of the body (particularly in the crossbands), a phenomenon also observed in juvenile ocelot geckos and Mocquard's Madagascar ground geckos.
 This lizard can be distinguished from related species by its distinct coloration and patterning, the separation of the nostril from the rostral scale, and the presence of smaller scales between large tubercles.